Milwaukee Center for Independence

 - SEDA: SEDA is a charter school which provides a unique and rich environment for students with disabilities from Kindergarten through 2nd grade.
 This school is unique in the sense that it allows students with disabilities to learn in the same classrooms as students without disabilities.

-- City LIFE: All people with developmental disabilities – the students will be able to develop relationships with consumers, assist program staff in running trac activities and attend community integration activities.
-We have over 100 different tracs that are available to our consumers here at main campus throughout the week.
+- City LIFE: All people with developmental disabilities – the students will be able to develop relationships with consumers, assist program staff in running track activities and attend community integration activities.
+We have over 100 different tracks that are available to our consumers here at main campus throughout the week.
 Some examples are: horticulture, photography, art therapy, music therapy, dance and movement, pet therapy, sensory integration, computers, family correspondence (helping consumers write letters to loved ones) etc.

 - My LIFE: Working with people with developmental disabilities who are also medically fragile.
 All activities in this area are hand over hand assistance.
 The students will work with the program staff to assist consumers in working on activities.
 There are 20 activities to choose from for the week in this area.